Create a catchy company name — one your target audience will never forget — with 4 simple techniques.

 People remember things that are a bit offbeat.
 Business naming expert and author of Brand New Name, Jeremy Miller, says:

-An offbeat business name doesn't have to be controversial, but it might be.
+An offbeat name doesn't have to be controversial, but it might be.
 It may poke fun at something or challenge assumptions.

 You'll need to be sure you know your target customers well to be confident they will remember your brand for being clever and not insulting.
-And if your business name might ruffle some feathers, you'll need to be prepared to receive and manage some criticism.
+And if your name might ruffle some feathers, you'll need to be prepared to receive and manage some criticism.

-If you want to create a catchy business name that customers will remember, consider something that's fun, funny, or even a bit sassy.
+If you want to create a catchy business name that potential customers will remember, consider something that's fun, funny, or even a bit sassy.

 Related: How to Create a Business Name